bzani/batch-link-downloader/README.md

 # About

 This simple, powerful and multi-threaded program can read from a text file and download its links via batch.
-No dependencies, no installation, no pain in the ass.
+No dependencies, no installation (just JDK), no pain in the ass.
 For now, only works for Zippyshare.

 # Usage